SANZIDA10/Numerical_Lab/README.md

 }
 ```

-#### Simpsons 1/3 Input
+#### Simpsons 13 Input
 ```
 0
 3.1416
 6
 ```

-#### Simpsons 1/3 Output
+#### Simpsons 13 Output
 ```
 Value of integral : 2.00086
 ```

 ---

 ### Simpson's 3/8 Rule

-#### Simpsons 3/8 Theory
+#### Simpsons 38 Theory

-Simpson’s 3/8 Rule is a numerical method used to approximate the definite integral of a function when finding the exact integral is difficult.
+Simpson's 3/8 Rule is a numerical method used to approximate the definite integral of a function when finding the exact integral is difficult.
 It is a type of formula that approximates the area under a curve using cubic polynomials.

 Steps:
 1. Divide the interval [a,b] into n sub-intervals, where n must be a multiple of 3.
 2. Calculate the step size:
    h=(b−a)/n
 3. Apply the formula:
-     o	Multiply function values at every third point by 2.
+   - Multiply function values at every third point by 2.
-     o	Multiply function values at other points by 3.
+   - Multiply function values at other points by 3.
 4. Sum up the results to get the approximate value of the integral.

-#### Simpsons 3/8 Code
+#### Simpsons 38 Code
 ```cpp
 #include <iostream>
 #include <fstream>